 2018 is the ten-year anniversary of the Marvel Cinematic Universe, and so far Marvel’s been celebrating in style.
 BLACK PANTHER has been an unprecedented box office success, outgrossing THE AVENGERS.
 Excitement is at fever-pitch for AVENGERS: INFINITY WAR, which is setting records for pre-release ticket sales.
 And even as the dust settles from Infinity War, Marvel will move on to their third film of the year: ANT-MAN & THE WASP.

-Set after the events of Captain America: Civil War, this film will see Paul Rudd suit up again as Ant-Man.
+Set after the events of CAPTAIN AMERICAL CIVIL WAR, this film will see Paul Rudd suit up again as Ant-Man.
 This time, he has a size-changing ally – don’t call her a sidekick – in Evangeline Lilly’s character Hope Pym.
 The film will introduce more characters to the MCU as well.
 And one of the most intriguing is a character named Jimmy Woo.

 Who Is Jimmy Woo?

 Jimmy Woo is actually one of Marvel’s oldest characters, created by Al Feldstein and Joe Maneely back in 1956.
 That means Woo predates the Marvel Comics brand; back then, Marvel still operated under the name “Atlas Comics.”
 This was before superhero comics became standard.
 Woo was as a spy who faced off against a “yellow peril” Communist mandarin.
 The comic failed to find an audience and didn’t last long; a decade later, Marvel brought Woo into its mainstream continuity as an agent of S.H.I.E.L.D..

 Comic writers never forgot Woo.
 In 2006, Jeff Parker and Leonard Kirk launched a new series called Agents of Atlas.
 This brought together a number of old Atlas Comics characters into a super-team, led by Woo.